Tuesday Robbins from Depressed and Broke to Internet Marketing Coach

 I CAN DO THIS, I AM AMAZING, AND I WILL SUCCEED.

 I share this with my clients when they are talking in negative terms and it works.
-It’s my motto I live by and others should to.
+It is my motto I live by and others should to.

 Thank you so much for this interview Tuesday!

 Thank you so much for finding me and interviewing me.
-It was a pleasure.
+It was a pleasure doing this interview.